frconor-ebook/meditations/_posts/2025-05-26-the-gift-of-fortitude.md

 Joseph was a respected member of the council; he was somebody with prestige.
 But he went in to ask for the body of Jesus.

-Pilate might have crucified him there and then, also might have ruined his good name, but we\'re told, "He went in boldly into the presence of Pilate."
+Pilate might have crucified him there and then also, might have ruined his good name, but we\'re told, "He went in boldly into the presence of Pilate."
 It took a lot of courage, of daring to do what was right.

 "When they finished praying," we\'re told in the Acts of the Apostles, "the place where they were meeting was shaken.
 They were all filled with the Holy Spirit and began to proclaim God\'s message with boldness" (Acts 4:31).